 • Heats your e-liquid at a faster speed

-• Better suited for direct to lung vaping
+• Better suited for direct-to-lung vaping

 Sub-Ohm Restrictive Direct to Lung Coil Advantages (RDL)